Born: 1st June 1874, Ipswich.

 Charles’s mother, Eleanor Ann Benham died 1915, Paris, France.
 His father, Henry James Benham re-married in 1922, at Lausanne, Vaud, Switzerland, to Eleanor’s sister, Annie Charlotte Adnams.

-In 1900, at Christ Church, New Road, Brighton, East Sussex, Charles married Alexandra Alice Marina Roussin, born 1872, Norwood, Surrey.
+On the 14th April 1900, at Christ Church, New Road, Brighton, East Sussex, Charles married Alexandra Alice Marina Roussin, born 1872, Norwood, Surrey.

 They had 4 children: